*This does not constitute an employment contract

 - Acquiring funding or other support for professional and educational activities in the field.

 - Selection as a consultant or expert by external organizations for professional and educational projects in the field.

-For promotion on the Term Professor sequence, the criteria for research are the same as the research and scholarship criteria for promotion of tenure-line faculty, excepting the time constraint for tenure.
-Please see the document Rank and Tenure Guidelines.
+For promotion on the Term Professor sequence, the criteria for research is the same as the research and scholarship criteria for promotion of tenure-line faculty, excepting the time constraint for tenure.
+Please see the document Rank and Tenure Guidelines (attached).